 - Don’t expose such information (in FAQ) with which the user can decide not-to-click the link.
 Let’s take a simple example.

 you’re writing FAQs for a landing page of Web Development Company.

-And in the answer of a question you mentioned exact figure of the price of a development service.
+And in the answer to a question you mentioned an exact figure for the price of development service.

 Q: Do you offer eCommerce Website Development?

 A: Yes, we offer a feature-rich eCommerce website development for only $10,000.
 Check our portfolio for delivered projects.

 The problem here is that the user may go away by seeing the price which is higher than his budget.
 He made his decision by seeing the price ONLY.